Beginning your seed starting indoors properly can either make or break your entire growing season and gardening season.

-This allows you to customize your whole set up.
-It also makes it easier to hang the lights overhead.
+This allows you to customize your whole setup.
+It also makes it easier to provide adequate light, such as fluorescent lights and supplemental lighting overhead.

 You can start with smaller ones, which costs under $25 or if you want a more intricate setup, you can use larger shelves too.

-Don’t skip this item from your list.
-Not having a dedicated light source for your seedlings will result in weak plants and flimsy stems.
-They will find light when they need it and then then will stretch toward it and then will make “leggy” seedlings that are too tall to heartily sustain anything.
+A good rule of thumb is: don’t leave this item off your list.
+Not having a dedicated light source for your seedlings is the easiest way to result in weak plants with long flimsy stems.
+They will find light when they need it and then stretch toward it and then will make “leggy” seedlings that are too tall to sustain anything heartily.